IBM-Cloud/docs/services/UCCR/UCCR_deployRun.md

 You resolve manual tasks by using the appropriate status action.
 Auto tasks, such as UrbanCode Deploy tasks, change status automatically as conditions change.
 However, you can manually resolve auto tasks.
 For example, you might manually fail an UrbanCode Deploy task that is taking too long to complete.

-To resolve a started task, apply one of the following statuses.
+To resolve a started task, apply one of the following statuses:

 <ul>
 <li>Click **Complete** <img class="inline" src="images/task-complete.png"  alt="complete task action"> to finish a task. `Complete` means that the task finished with the expected results.